Algorhythmic-Duo/Groceries-App/ReadMe.md

 After you have created the flutter project floder Replace the main.dart file with the download one in the lib directory

-Now you can run the flutter code by tpying
+Now you can run the flutter code by typing
-Bash

   Flutter run